cloudfoundry/cloud_controller_ng/README.md

 Commands:
-  create     - Setting up the development environment(containers) start      - Starting the development environment(containers), a existing fully set up set of containers must exist. stop       - Stopping but not removing the development environment(containers) destroy    - Stopping and removing the development environment(containers) runconfigs - Copies matching run configurations for intellij and vscode into the respective folders
+  create     - Setting up the development environment(containers) start      - Starting the development environment(containers), an existing fully set up set of containers must exist. stop       - Stopping but not removing the development environment(containers) destroy    - Stopping and removing the development environment(containers) runconfigs - Copies matching run configurations for intellij and vscode into the respective folders